Inside the Cable Temple: Development

 The album was initially inspired by a train ride the band members took through the Taihang Mountains surrounding their home city of Shijiazhuang.
 The lyrics are inspired by the relationship of humans to nature and the natural landscape of Northeast China.
 Because of its past as a manufacturing center and geographical position, the city of Shijiazhuang is one of the most polluted in the world.
 The surrounding Taihang Mountains are heavily affected by unregulated private mining.
 The aftereffects of this inspired the lyrics and music of Cable Temple.
-For instance, the tracks 泥河 ("Muddy River") and 采石 ("Quarry") relate to the impact of technology on both people and the natural environment, with "Quarry" expressing the destruction of the Taihang Mountains.
-The track 河北墨麒麟 ("Hebei Ink Qilin") describes a qilin forced to breathe polluted air.
+For instance, the tracks 泥河 ("Muddy River") and 采石 ("Quarrying") relate to the impact of technology on both people and the natural environment, with "Quarrying" expressing the destruction of the Taihang Mountains.
+The track 河北墨麒麟 ("Dark Qilin of Hebei") describes a qilin forced to breathe polluted air.
 The final track on the album, 郊眠寺 ("Cable Temple") concerns the class divide and pollution.

 Compared to the band's first album, it has a more mellow, bluesy sound, punctuated with moments of intense drama.
 The album is a mix of jazz, folk, prog rock, and chamber folk.
 It was intended to be listened to as one continuous work, but, in consideration of typical listening habits, the band split it into 8 tracks.